 - Packet loss measures the number of packets lost after transmission.
 Voice data packets are susceptible to any packet loss.
 Anything above 3% packet loss means the audio quality will become significantly reduced.

 - LAN and WAN network topologies determine whether you can influence its endpoints.
 Local Area Network (LAN) refers to the network managed by your router.
 Wide Area Network (WAN) is the broader network on the internet.
 VoIP packets travel from your phones through your LAN and on the WAN to reach their destination.

 All these factors contribute to the audio quality of VoIP calls.
 You don’t have to be an expert to set up VoIP QoS to improve call quality.

 Every router and network configuration is unique.
-It doesn't hurt to read up on the documentation provided by the vendor of your network equipment.
+It doesn’t hurt to read up on the documentation provided by your network equipment vendor.
 Often, they have specific guides on implementing prioritization for voice traffic.

 When setting up QoS for VoIP, you should consider the following approaches: